 Post-master admission requirements

-Admission requirements for the post-master degrees European post-master in Urbanism (EMU) and the Berlage Post-Master of Science in Architecture and Urban Design
+Admission requirements for the post-master degree, The Berlage Post-Master of Science in Architecture and Urban Design.

 General admission requirements

 To be considered for The Berlage program, you must meet the following requirements.

 You have distinguished yourself in your professional degree in the following disciplines: Architecture, Urban Design, Landscape Architecture, Spatial Planning, Town or Urban Planning or an allied discipline.

 - You have a master’s degree equivalent to a Dutch MSc degree in a main subject closely related to the post-master’s program or,